-Schultze that the Air Force was pursuing "a dual development approach" in the MOL program which had the advantage of ultimately permitting it to fly the system either manned or unmanned.
-He confirmed that recent studies indicated the unmanned version would ultimately approach the ground resolution range of the manned system.
-However, he emphasized that man served "a dominant role in the on-orbit development process to achieve the high quality capability" and that by proceeding along this road, he felt a system could be built that would be "close to optimum in each mode" while retaining the benefits of both.
+In his reply on 25 March, Secretary McNamara advised Schultze that the Air Force was pursuing "a dual development approach" in the MOL program which had the advantage of ultimately permitting it to fly the system either manned or unmanned.
+He confirmed that recent studies indicated the unmanned version would ultimately approach the {better than 1 foot} ground resolution range

-Department ultimately expected high performance in the unmanned version, to proceed unmanned from the start "would certainly lower our confidence in the time and reliability with which we hope to achieve the desired performance."
+The defense chief further stated that while the Department ultimately expected high performance in the unmanned version, to proceed unmanned from the start "would certainly lower our confidence in the time and reliability with which we hope to achieve the desired performance."
 He said:

 These considerations are still valid, as they were last summer.
 We now better understand the techniques and inventions that must be developed to achieve an unmanned capability.
 As a result, we can make more meaningful estimates of the costs required to go the wholly unmanned route.
-This effort is in process and should be complete in about two months.
-At that time we will be able to evaluate the wholly unmanned approach and compare it with the present option of retaining man in the development process and subsequent operations.
-21
+This effort^{‡†} is in process and should be complete in about two months.
+At that time we will be able to evaluate the wholly unmanned approach and compare it with the present option of retaining man in the development process and subsequent operations.21